pulpo

 https://doi.org/10.1111/jiec.13561

-This article is to be cited / referred to if PULPO is used to derive results of a publication or project.
+Please cite this article if PULPO is used to produce results for a publication or project.

 Authors